-Resolved, That we express our thanks to God for the prosperity that has attended this work in New Zealand during the past, and that we will in the future support it by our presence, our prayers, and all ways in which we can promote its prosperity.
+Resolved.
+That we express our thanks to God for the prosperity that has attended this work in New Zealand during the past, and that we will in the future support it by our presence, our prayers, and all ways in which we can promote its pros-

-WHEREAS, The sole object of the Sabbath-school should be to lead souls to Christ, and no one can lead others in a way which he knows not, thereforethat its efficiency has been greatly promoted by a systematic correspondence with the officers of the Association, therefore
+WHEREAS, The sole object of the Sabbath-school should be to lead souls to Christ, and no one can lead others in a way which he knows not, therefore-

 Resolved, That we recognize and emphasize the necessity of having converted teachers in the Sabbath-school.
-WHEREAS, Experience in the Sabbath-school work has shown